dmidlo/histdata.com-tools/docs/reconstruction-streaming-contracts.md

 5. Repeating the same final commit is a no-op; attempting to replace the committed manifest fails.

-The state machine specifies the required behavior but does not perform the filesystem operation. #446 owns temporary paths, Parquet validation, checksums, atomic rename/promotion, final layout, discovery, and cleanup.
-A #446 writer must not record the `committed` checkpoint until its atomic promotion has succeeded.
+The state machine specifies the control behavior; the implemented `histdatacom.synthetic.persistence` layer performs the filesystem operation.
+It owns temporary paths, Parquet validation, checksums, atomic rename/promotion, final layout, discovery, and cleanup.
+A writer must not record the `committed` checkpoint until its atomic promotion has succeeded.

 ## Cross-symbol synchronization